Explainer: U.S.-China trade war - the levers they can pull

 China is the biggest holder of U.S. government debt, with about $1.12 trillion in U.S. Treasuries.
 Beijing buys Treasuries as a safe-haven for foreign exchange reserves.

-The editor-in-chief of China’s influential Global Times tweeted in May that “many Chinese scholars are discussing the possibility of dumping U.S. Treasuries and how to do it specifically.”
+The editor in chief of China’s influential Global Times tweeted in May that “many Chinese scholars are discussing the possibility of dumping U.S. Treasuries and how to do it specifically.”

-A selloff would hurt U.S. markets, driving up interest rates and pushing up borrowing costs.
+A sell-off would hurt U.S. markets, driving up interest rates and pushing up borrowing costs.
 The U.S. central bank could lower its benchmark interest rate or buy debt to counter the move.

 China sold the most long-dated U.S. Treasuries in almost 2-1/2 years in March.
-But most China experts say Beijing is unlikely to undertake a big selloff because that would lower the value of China’s foreign exchange reserves.
+But most China experts say Beijing is unlikely to undertake a big sell-off because that would lower the value of China’s foreign exchange reserves.
 The Chinese would be hard-pressed to find a safe alternative investment with a good yield.

 Some analysts have floated the idea of a one-off devaluation of the Chinese currency to make the country’s exports more competitive despite U.S. tariffs.
 But that would spook foreign and domestic investors and give the United States ammunition to sanction the country for currency manipulation.